 Is There a Shortage of HVAC Technicians?

 Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
 There are several reasons for this discrepancy, such as more retirements and competition from other industries.
-There are also more young people seeking college degrees instead of a licensed trade like HVAC.
+Many younger people also pursue college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?